bounswe/bounswe2025group2/backend/genfit_django/api_documentations/goal_suggestions.md

 # Goal Suggestions API Documentation

 ## Overview
-The Goal Suggestions API provides AI-powered recommendations for fitness goals based on user profile, existing goals, and the new goal's title and description.
-This endpoint uses the Groq AI API to analyze user context and generate personalized suggestions.
+The Goal Suggestions API provides AI-powered, SAFE, and REALISTIC recommendations for fitness goals based on user profile, existing goals, and the new goal's title and description.
+This endpoint uses the Groq AI API to analyze user context and generate personalized suggestions while validating goal safety.

 ## Endpoint

 ### Get Goal Suggestions
 `POST /api/goals/suggestions/`

-Get AI-powered suggestions for a new fitness goal including target value, target date, goal type, exercise tips, and personalized advice.
+Get AI-powered suggestions for a new fitness goal including target value, target date, goal type, and a concise actionable tip.
+The AI automatically validates if the goal is realistic and safe, providing warnings and safer alternatives for dangerous or impossible goals.

 **Authentication Required:** Yes